butames/tidytuesday/2024/20240116wk03/README.md

 3. {tidyverse} --  A collection of open source packages for the R programming language
 4. {showtext} -- Using Fonts More Easily in R Graphs
 5. {sf} -- Support for simple features, a standardized way to encode spatial vector data
-6. {giscoR} -- An API package that helps to retrieve data from **Eurostat - GISCO (the Geographic Information System of the COmmission)**
+6. {giscoR} -- An API package that helps to retrieve data from **Eurostat - GISCO (the Geographic Information System of the Commission)**

 ## Chart Types